godzillabytes/brecha/README.md

 # brecha

-A Clojure library designed to access the bittrex api In case you can donate something in BTC: 1DrupQE2aSSPmDWENDuj1aCgsZcvnq9ymJ -=====
+A Clojure library designed to access the bittrex api.
+In case you can donate something in BTC: 1DrupQE2aSSPmDWENDuj1aCgsZcvnq9ymJ -=====